Envelope (music): Other envelopes

 Some electronic musical instruments can invert the ADSR envelope, reversing the behavior of the normal ADSR envelope.
 During the attack phase, the modulated sound parameter fades from the maximum amplitude to zero then, during the decay phase, rises to the value specified by the sustain parameter.
 After the key has been released the sound parameter rises from sustain amplitude back to maximum amplitude.

 Some envelopes, such as that of the Korg MS-20, have an extra parameter, hold.
 This holds notes at the sustain level for a fixed length of time before decaying.
 The General Instrument AY-3-8910 sound chip includes only a hold time parameter; the sustain level is not programmable.

 Another common variation in the same vein is the AHDSR (attack, hold, decay, sustain, release) envelope, in which the hold parameter controls how long the envelope stays at full volume before entering the decay phase.
 Multiple attack, decay and release settings may be found on more sophisticated models.

 Certain synthesizers also allow for a delay parameter before the attack.
 Modern synthesizers, such as the Prophet '08, have DADSR (delay, attack, decay, sustain, release) envelopes.
 The delay setting determines the length of silence between hitting a note and the attack.
 Some software synthesizers, such as Image-Line's 3xOSC (included with their DAW FL Studio) have DAHDSR (delay, attack, hold, decay, sustain, release) envelopes.

 A common feature on many synthesizers is an AD envelope (attack and decay only).
-This can be used to control e.g. the pitch of one oscillator, which in turn may be synchronized with another oscillator by oscillator sync.
+This can be used to control, for example, the pitch of one oscillator, which in turn may be synchronized with another oscillator by oscillator sync.